What is Surfing Etiquette in Mentawai?

 “Polite behavior in society” assumes that people have morals and ethics and believe that they are not any better or worse than anybody else.
-Furthermore by entering into this discussion, we’re making the assumption that you’d like everybody to have a fair shot, regardless of age, skill, skin color or nationality.
+Furthermore, by entering into this discussion we make the assumption that you’d like everybody to have a fair shot, regardless of age, skill, skin color or nationality.
 If you don’t have these qualities as a surfer, then stop reading and please don’t come to Mentawai.

 If you feel like you’re a reasonably kind, empathetic and fair sort of guy or girl, then read on.

 A group maintaining etiquette while surfing in Mentawai has primarily one function: to reduce the chances of injury to each member of the group.
 There’s no other purpose.
 Following this etiquette is not going to advantage one type of surfer over another.
 There’s really no other reason for a bunch of friends or strangers who are sharing waves to be following any kind of etiquette.

 Surfing is an inherently selfish sport.
 My wave, my session, my board.
 If you come to Mentawai and DON’T follow the local etiquette, eventually somebody will ask you, “what makes you so special?”